fchaulandadasa/react-native-boilerplate/README.md

 ![React Native Boilerplate Top Language](https://img.shields.io/github/languages/top/thecodingmachine/react-native-boilerplate)
 [![CI](https://github.com/thecodingmachine/react-native-boilerplate/actions/workflows/CI.yml/badge.svg)](https://github.com/thecodingmachine/react-native-boilerplate/actions/workflows/CI.yml)

-# TheCodingMachine React Native boilerplate
+# TheCodingMachine React Native boilerplate - Adasa flavor

-This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.
+This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application forked from [The coding machine](https://thecodingmachine.github.io/react-native-boilerplate)

 The boilerplate provides **an optimized architecture for building solid cross-platform mobile applications** through separation of concerns between the UI and business logic.
 It is fully documented so that each piece of code that lands in your application can be understood and used.